mesoSPIM/mesoSPIMmat/README.md

 ### Known issues
 * The number of microns per pixel is hard-coded as "1" and so the amplitude of the wobble line is in pixels not microns

+### License
+This code is released under GPL v3.
+Please see attached LICENSE.txt for details if you plan to distribute the code yourself.